MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-CSAT.md

 Description | Details
 ----------- | -------
-Total surveys completed | *[The number of completed customer satisfaction (CSAT) surveys]*
+Total surveys completed | *The number of completed customer satisfaction (CSAT) surveys*

-A blue up and down indicator next the value indicates the positive percent change in that direction.
-A red indicator indicates a negative percent change in that direction.
+A blue up and down indicator next the value indicates the percent change in a positive direction.
+A red indicator indicates the percent change in a negative direction.

 ## Survey response rate chart